ethanwaldo/chess/README.md

 * `gui.py`: Manages all Pygame rendering, user input, and visual elements.
 * `engine.py`: The core game engine.
 It handles all game state, rules, and move logic.
 * `pieces.py`: Defines the movement patterns for each individual chess piece.
+* `ai.py`: Contains the logic for the AI player and communication with the OpenAI API.
 * `config.py`: A central file for all constants, such as colors, window size, and UI layout.
 * `requirements.txt`: Lists the necessary Python packages for the project.